Emergency management & evacuation policy template

 Assembly points

-Designated safe locations for gathering after evacuation.
+Designated safe locations for gathering and a headcount after evacuating.

 Emergency contacts